Police Blotter: March 9, 2022

 DUI ARRESTS

-Susan A. Hayes, 58, of the 1900 block of Ethan Way, Sareamento, was arrested by the California Highway Patrol at 10:56 a.m.
-March 1 on eastbound State Route 20 just west of Freshwater Lateral in Williams.
-She was booked into the Colusa County Jail.
+Kristy Gomez, 25, of the 2400 block of Oak Park, Yuba City, was arrested by the California Highway Patrol at 11:48 a.m.
+Feb.
+28 at Tudor Road at Garden Highway, Yuba City.
+She was booked into Sutter County Jail.

-Bryce D. Newland, 19, of the 2700 block of Latham Drive, Sacramento, was arrested by the California Highway Patrol at 8:54 a.m.
-March 2 on westbound State Route 20 east of San Jose Road.
-He was booked into the Colusa County Jail.

-Jorge A. Jimenez, 19, of the 1400 block of Wescott Road, Colusa, was arrested by the California Highway Patrol at 8:36 p.m.
-March 3 on eastbound State Route 20 west of Hunter Road on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, driving without a license and felony evading.
-He was booked into the Colusa County Jail.